-In recent years, CBD oil has expanded dramatically in popularity.
+In recent years, CBD oil has expanded dramatically in popularity for multiple uses, including arthritis, anxiety and pain.
 Much of this is due to the anecdotal evidence and growing body of scientific research that indicates the numerous benefits of CBD.
 Working to relieve pain and discomfort associated with joints is just one of the many ways many people use CBD today.

 Before an individual can understand how CBD helps joints, they must first gain an understanding of what this substance is.
 CBD stands for cannabidiol, and it is one of the cannabinoids in the cannabis plant.